frankmiller/cninja/README.md

 ======

 This is a perl wrapper script for ninja that will colorize its output without turning off ninja's "smart terminal" features.
+Currently it assumes that CMake is the generator.

 I'm an inexperienced perl user so this is probably crappy code but it seems to work and I think the approach is promising.
+Patches are welcome.

 How to use
 ----------